Waters Corporation Logo

 Remote Work Support

-Remote work support is role-dependent.
-Office-based roles and corporate functions may have hybrid or full-remote options, subject to manager approval.
-Laboratory, manufacturing, and field service roles require on-site presence.
-Remote employees will find that collaboration tools and processes are in place, but expectations for in-person collaboration remain for many teams.
+Depends on the role.
+Office and corporate functions may have hybrid or full-remote options with manager approval.
+Lab, manufacturing, and field service roles are on-site.
+For remote employees, the collaboration tools are there, but expectations for in-person time remain for many teams.

 Average Working Hours